Help us improve

 /lavra-planDuring brainstorming, actively resist complexity:

 Keep sections short--200-300 words maximum.
-After each section of output, pause to validate understanding:
+After each section, pause to validate understanding:

 | Anti-Pattern | Better Approach |